 We’ve all had interactions with people that leave a negative lasting effect on our emotions.
-When we finally rid ourselves of toxic friends as well, there can be lingering feelings of sorrow, sadness and pain.
-Sometimes, if we neglect to take care of these feelings as they arise, they build up inside of us until we just can’t take anymore.
-This build up affects out relationships with our loved ones and ourselves and our gods.
+When we rid ourselves of toxic friends there can be lingering feelings of sorrow, sadness and pain.
+Sometimes, if we neglect to take care of these feelings as they arise, they build up inside of us until we become depressed or despondent.
+This build up affects our relationships with our loved ones and deity.
 While we should all strive to deal with our negative emotions as they arise, it doesn’t always happen.

 I begin by making a list of the things I feel are holding me back.
 Relationships that have been dissolved but still have lingering hurt or anger.
 Some years I have bitter feelings about things that just didn’t go my way.
 There may be resentment between you and a loved one.
 Problems at work etc. The list goes on and on.
 I find once I start jotting down the things that are obvious, other things come bubbling up to the surface.
-Sometimes it’s things I felt I dealt with but really just suppressed or was in denial about.
+Sometimes it’s things I felt I dealt with but really just suppressed.
 You’d be surprised at what you carry around with you each day.
-Even if you are a typically happy, balanced person, there are things in your subconscious that affect you however subtle they may be.
+Even if you are a typically happy, balanced person, there may be things in your subconscious that affect you however subtle they may be.

 Don’t forget issues you have with yourself.
-Were you dishonest with someone?
-Did you cheat on your diet and now feel guilty?
-Did you let yourself down?
+Do you engage in negative self-talk?
+Do you feel guilt about an action?
+Did feel like you let yourself down?
 Not fulfill a commitment you made to yourself?
 Do you tear yourself down about your looks, your intelligence, competency etc.?

 Be honest with yourself.
 No one will know what you are writing down except you and Spirit.
 Since Spirit already knows these things there is nothing to hide.
 The more honest you are the better you will feel afterward.